ortariot/MII-IV-S-control-module/README.md

 resp         | description
 ------------ | -------------------
-NN           | limits are not closed
+NN           | ends are not closed
-RN           | right limit are closed
+RN           | right end are closed
-NL           | left limit are closed
+NL           | left end are closed
-RL           | both limits are closed
+RL           | both ends are closed

 ## System info